 Maintaining soil pH in an optimum range helps lawns absorb nutrients properly.
-Moreover, it reduces weed and disease problems.
+Moreover, it reduces the threat from diseases and weeds.
 Generally a soil pH of 5.8 to 6.4 is considered ideal.
-Depending on your grass species, problems in turf may start to occur at soil pH above 7.8 or below 5.6,
+Depending on your grass species, turf problems may start to occur when your soil pH is either above 7.8 or below 5.6,

 Determine your soil pH first before applying nutrients.

 According to the Lawn Institute, most lawns grow best with a maximum total of one inch (2.5 cm) of water a week.
 This amount can come from rain or irrigation, or a combination of both.
 This will saturate the underlying soil to a depth of 4 to 6 inches (10 to 15 cm), allowing the roots to create a ‘soil-water bank’ to draw moisture from during periods of hot weather and drought.

 Proper irrigation helps your lawn develop deep, strong roots.

 PROPER LAWN MOWING HEIGHTS (Hint: Mow High)